miguelcnf/instrument/README.md

 [![GoDoc](https://godoc.org/github.com/miguelcnf/instrument?status.svg)](https://godoc.org/github.com/miguelcnf/instrument)

-Instrument is an overly simplified, self-contained and idiomatic library (calling it a library is such an over-statement) to provide code level instrumentation for go programs.
+Instrument is is an experiment and is in no way ready to be used in production.
+It is an overly simplified, self-contained and idiomatic library (calling it a library is such an over-statement) to provide code level instrumentation for go programs.

 # Concepts